-The proposal and budget must be submitted in an integral PDF to the Graduate School (email@example.com) by 1 March 2021.
+The proposal and budget must be submitted by email in an integral PDF to the Graduate School (email@example.com) by 1 March 2023.

 Doctoral students whose participation in a congress would be endangered due to a lack of childcare can apply to the Graduate School for a contribution to the costs incurred for on-site childcare up to a maximum of 300 CHF per year.